banks/banksco.de/content/p/2013-08-15-lmdb-the-leveldb-killer.md

 On a personal note, I've found the apparent attitude towards leveldb and Google engineers a little off-putting too.
 I respect the authors opinion that LSM tree is a bad design for this purpose but the lack of respect toward it and it's authors that comes across in some presentations seems detrimental to the discussion of the engineering.

 So to sum up the slight gripe here: engineers don't buy silver-bullet presentations.
 A little more clarity on the trade-offs is important to convince us to take the extraordinary benchmark results seriously.

+[edit] On reflection the previous statement goes too far - I do take the results seriously my point was more that they may seem "to good to be true" without a little more clarity on the limitations. [/edit]

 ### My Questions